lnfernux/lnfernux.github.io/_posts/2024-06-21-TestYourself.md

 This post is a bit messy, I'll admit, but it boils down to a few simple points.

-1. A lot of security is at it's core just good, basic IT.
+1. **A lot of security is at it's core just good, basic IT**.
 Might be boring, but it's what works.
 When we have implemented that, we can start adding on more complexity, but only after we have people and processes to handle it.
-2. Once we get to that level, we need to actually start putting our money where our zero trust spouting mouth is.
+2. **Once we get to a higher level, we need to actually start putting our money where our zero trust spouting mouth is**.
 This means testing and continuously monitoring our configurations.
 We can do this with a bunch built-in features in most clouds, some of which you have to pay a license for of course.
 There are also external tools that help us with this.
-3. The focus for tools should still be "keep it simple, stupid".
-No need to go overboard and run a bunch of very specific hacking tools if you are not able to detect them, or do anything with the output.
+3. **The focus for tools should still be *"keep it simple, stupid"***.
+No need to go overboard and run a bunch of very specific hacking tools if you are **not able to detect them, or do anything with the output**.

 ![brick](/img/brick.png)